ConPaaS-team/conpaas/docs/userguide.rst

    that may appear in the VM window at this stage are usually harmless debug messages which can be ignored.

 #.
-When the the login prompt appears, the Nutshell VM is ready to be used.
+When the login prompt appears, the Nutshell VM is ready to be used.

 Using the Nutshell via the graphical frontend
 ---------------------------------------------